-Download and Install Java
+2 · Download and Install Java

-If Java is not installed on your system or you want to upgrade it, download and install the Java Execution Environment and optionally the Java Development Environment for SGI from SGI's Software Download page.
-Follow the instructions on the page to install Java.
-More information about SGI Java it found from SGI's Java page.
+If Java is not installed on your system or you want to upgrade it, download and install the Java Execution Environment and optionally the Java Development Environment for SGI from SGI's java page.
+Follow the instructions on the page to install java.

-To see whether you have java installed or its version, type:
+To see whether you have java installed or its version, type

-'''

 versions java_eoe java_dev

-'''

 in a shell window.
 It will show a subsystem list installed to your system.
 If java_eoe is not displayed in the list, you will need to download and install the Java Execution Environment.
-Java Development Environment 3.1.1 (Sun JDK 1.1.6) & Java Execution Environment 3.1.1 (Sun JRE 1.1.6) are required.
+I suggest Java Development Environment 3.1.1 (Sun JDK 1.1.6) & Java Execution Environment 3.1.1 (Sun JRE 1.1.6) or later are installed.

-Install GuineaPig System
+3 · Install GuineaPig System

 Install the GuineaPig package with inst or swmgr.
-Also install patches if needed.